TheMatjaz/matjaz.it/content/post/2014-05-19-diy-standing-desk-for-8-euro.md

 >}}

 Aaaand it looks cool, but it's not yet the end.
 We need to verify if it's horizontal.
-Some levelling is needed or the table will be unstable.
+Some leveling is needed or the table will be unstable.
 Place the _Lack_ upside down and be sure it's on a horizontal surface.

 {{< figure
     src="/images/standing-desk/thumbnails/Levelling.jpg"
     link="/images/standing-desk/Levelling.jpg"
-    alt="Levelling"
+    alt="Leveling"
 >}}

 After that verify that every leg is at the same height with every leg.
 If not,